akhenakh/lspgo/README.md

     *   `lsp: server.go:NNN: Handling exit notification.`
     *   `lsp: server.go:NNN: Exiting process with code 0.`
     *   `lsp: server.go:NNN: Server stopped.` (This might appear just before the process exits).

-**Summary**

-You now have:

-1. A compiled LSP server (`lspgo-server`) built from the provided Go code.
-2. Helix configured (`languages.toml`) to launch this server for files with the `.mylang` extension.
-3. A way to test the basic LSP interactions (open, change, hover) between Helix and your server by editing a `.mylang` file and observing the server logs and the hover popup in Helix.